yenuliobapitiya/dsa-notes/README.md

 - [ ] 45.
 Postorder traversal
 - [ ] 46.
 Find height of a tree
 - [ ] 47.
 Count leaf nodes in a tree

+---

+## 💡 Miscellaneous
+- [ ] 48.
+Check if number is prime
+- [ ] 49.
+Find GCD of two numbers
+- [ ] 50.
+Swap two numbers without using third variable